-Flintshire Planning for householders.
+Flintshire Architects & Planning for Householders.

 Flintshire planning department have adopted a supplementary planning guidance note (SPGN) entitled “Extensions and Alterations to Dwellings”.